Speedmet/Speedmet/README.md

 ### Hi there 👋

 About Me
-I am a recent graduate with a degree in Data Science for Business from the Norwegian Business School in Oslo.
+I am a recent graduate with a degree in Data Science for Business from BI Norwegian Business School in Oslo.
 My academic journey has equipped me with a robust foundation in data science, and I am passionate about harnessing the potential of machine learning and AI to drive innovation and create positive change in the business world.

 Mission